btmorr/leifdb/README.md

 [![License][license-badge]][license]
 [![Build Status][build-badge]][build]

 LeifDb a clustered K-V store application that implements [Raft] for consistency, in Go.
 It has an [OpenAPIv2.0]-compatible HTTP interface for client interaction, and serves the schema for the client interface at the root HTTP endpoint to allow clients to discover and use endpoints programatically.
+In the near future, it will also employ erasure codes to improve performance and storage footprint, as described in the [CRaft] paper (check out the [milestones](https://github.com/btmorr/leifdb/milestones) to check on progress).

-The aim of this project is to build a distributed, consistent, fault-tolerant database along the lines of [etcd], which backs [Kubernetes]; [Consul], which backs [Vault] and other HashiCorp tools; or [ZooKeeper], which backs most Hadoop-related projects (etcd and Consul use Raft, ZooKeeper uses a similar algorithm called [Zab], and there are others that use other algorithms such as [Paxos]).
+The aim of this project is to build a distributed, consistent, fault-tolerant K-V store providing high throughput and minimizing storage footprint at large scale.

 Contributions are welcome!
 Check out the [Contributing Guide] for more info on how to make feature requests, submit bug reports, or create pull requests.